QMCPACK/qmcpack/docs/developing.rst

 ~~~~~~~~~~~~~~~~~~~~

 ``app_log``, ``app_warning``, ``app_err`` and ``app_debug`` print out messages only on rank 0 to avoid repetitive messages from
 every MPI rank.
-For this reason, they are only suitable for outputing messages identical to all MPI ranks. ``app_debug`` prints only
+For this reason, they are only suitable for printing messages identical to all MPI ranks. ``app_debug`` prints only
 when ``--verbosity=debug`` command line option is used.
 Messages that come from only one or a few MPI ranks should use ``std::cout``
 and ``std::cerr``.